eriolay/BirthByUsTakehome/README.md

 To run this webpage:

 1. Clone the repository by copying the following into your terminal : git clone https://github.com/eriolay/BirthByUsTakehome
-2. Open 'index.html' in your web browser.
+2. Open the 'index.html' file (which you can find wherever you cloned the repository to) in your web browser.

 **CONTACT**